mosn/envoy-go-ldap-auth/README.md

 - cache_ttl, number, default 0

 Cache expiry time in seconds.
-If it is set to 0, caching is disabled by default.
+If it is set to 0, caching is disabled.

 - timeout, number, default 60